gerekper/ganjaking/wp-content/plugins/updraftplus/readme.txt

 = 1.22.9 - 10/Mar/2022 =

-* SECURITY: Fixed a failure to sanitise printed URLs properly, leading to a targetted XSS opportunity (if an attacker persuades a logged-in admin to follow a link personally crafted for their site, he may be able to run JavaScript inside the browser - but on our testing, this ability is limited due to the sanitisation that was there - we have not been able to confirm that a payload causing damage is possible).
+* SECURITY: Fixed a failure to sanitise printed URLs properly, leading to a targeted XSS opportunity (if an attacker persuades a logged-in admin to follow a link personally crafted for their site, he may be able to run JavaScript inside the browser - but on our testing, this ability is limited due to the sanitisation that was there - we have not been able to confirm that a payload causing damage is possible).
 Reported by Taurus Omar - https://taurusomar.com.
 * TWEAK: Adjust internal S3 library's evaluation of when to use a Host: header (improves compatibility with buckets with minimal access rules)
 * TWEAK: Adjust algorithm concerning likelihood of switching S3 libraries to accelerate deployment
 * TWEAK: Prevent PHP notice when using S3 with particular bucket naming and SSL